SagarChhabriya/CPP/module-09-loops/session-9.0.md

 ### Practice Questions:
 1. Print numbers from 1 to 100.
+2. Print numbers from 100 to 1.
-2. Print the multiplication table of a given number.
+3. Print the multiplication table of a given number.
   - Example:

   ```mathematica